 Of the different types of cyber attacks, malware is the most prolific, with 30 per cent of surveyed respondents reporting that malware was the most commonly encountered attack.
 However, phishing was the cause of successful breaches at 20 per cent of organizations, and “watering hole” tactics were reported to be the most effective and destructive of cyber attacks by 30 per cent of respondents.

 Outdated security technology and processes accounted for 20 per cent of breaches, indicating that routine maintenance and updating of cyber security technology and policies could greatly benefit many organizations.
 In fact, 86 per cent of respondents reported that threat-hunting strengthened their defence.

 In response to the destructive nature and increasing prevalence of threats, 85 per cent of surveyed organizations reported plans to increase their cyber defence budgets.

 Cyber Security Tools for Your Business

 If your organization falls victim to a cyber attack, your valuable digital assets could be compromised.
 There are several precautions you can take to limit the possibility for criminals to break into your organization’s systems and wreak havoc.

-Review your risks and coverage options—A computer intrusion could cripple your company, costing you thousands or millions of dollars in lost sales and/or damages.
-Contact Scrivens today.
-We have the tools necessary to ensure you have the proper coverage to protect your company against losses from computer intrusions.
+- Review your risks and coverage options—A computer intrusion could cripple your company, costing you thousands or millions of dollars in lost sales and/or damages.